ikorin24/othello/README.md

 ## Usage

 ```
+chmod +x ./othello.py     # If the script has no executable permission, do this. (only first)

-./Othello                       # Start a game
+./othello.py                       # Start a game

 Input Command: [game_command]
  .